shuton-gif/shuton-gif.github.io/essays/SmartQuestions-reflection.md

 ## The Smart Question: From My Past Experiences

 **Question Summary:**
-The question I found demonstrates excellent smart question principles.
+The question I found demonstrates the smart question principles.
 The developer was experiencing a method that stops executing early even though there are no return or break statements.
 The question includes the complete code showing the exact problem, provides clear context about what the project is trying to accomplish, and has a specific title that immediately identifies the issue.
 The asker also included the exact error messages and described when the problem was happening, making it easy for others to understand and debug.

 **Link:** [https://stackoverflow.com/questions/79761411/method-stops-executing-early-even-though-there-are-no-return-break-statements]